luc-vocab/steelplate-cryptocurrency/README.md

 Stainless steel plate which uses an innovative method to store the recovery seed onto a grid, without needing a letter punch kit, only a single basic punch.
 ## ColdTI
 [coldti.com](https://coldti.com/)
 Kickstarter for titanium plates onto which you stamp the BIP39 word numeric identifier.
-Doesn't look like they reached their funding goal.
+Doesn't look like they reached their Kickstarter funding goal, but they are planning on selling on Amazon.
 ## Simple Metal plate
 Order a simple stainless steel or titanium plate from Ebay and punch it.
 It may be difficult to find the right size, but this is the cheapest option of them all.
 ## Piece of Paper